 Just then I remembered what my teacher often shared in yoga class.
 “Let’s try an experiment.
-Name one thing you are grateful for.
+Name one or two things you are grateful for.
 For example, I’m grateful for my coffee machine with grinder built in and this potent little cup of Turkish coffee I can make with it.”

 “Yah, me too,” she replied with a glimmer of a smile.
 “And I’m grateful for my health.”

 “That’s a big one.
 Me too.
 I’m grateful for my health too.”

 We both paused and then started laughing.
 Suddenly the mood and energy of our conversation had shifted just by asking the question: